std447/node_basic_server_side_prog/03_file_operations/_mod03.md

 ```

 ### How it relates to an express server

   1. For creating server for simple tasks we don't need heavy framework such as Express.JS
-    1. Instead we can use light-weight `http` module
+  1. Instead we can use light-weight `http` module.
   1. Under the hood express uses http module to create its own server

 ### Response and Request

     - Clients always makes requests
         - eg. Http page
         - file,etc.